Find a Degree

 About This Degree

 The American studies program offers students a sophisticated understanding of the issues, histories, and relationships that shape North American culture, past and present.
-With focus areas in the American West, Canadian and Mexican Borderlands, American history, literature, folklore, creative non-fiction, studies in visual culture, and the environment, the American studies program allows students to forge an individualized plan of coursework that crosses both geographical and historical boundaries.
+With focus areas in the American West, Canadian and Mexican Borderlands, American history, literature, folklore, creative non-fiction, studies in visual culture, and the environment, the American studies program allows students to forge a plan of coursework that crosses both geographical and historical boundaries.
 Though housed in the English Department, students majoring in American studies will be exposed to a number of classes in other areas throughout the university.
+Students must also complete an 18-credit Area of Focus (which may also fulfill minor requirements) in an approved subject from the arts, humanities, or social sciences.

 This degree can lead to a number of professional careers in museums, law, government, state and national park services, public arts, humanities, nonprofit organizations, and academic settings.
 In order to help students achieve their career goals, the American studies program provides a number of internship opportunities in nearly every field of study, both nationally and internationally.